hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-shp.md

 {% include important.html content="A **shapefile name** may **not** have **more than 13 characters** and a **field name** may **not** have **more than 10 characters** (read more in [*Esri*'s shapefile docs](http://resources.arcgis.com/en/help/main/10.1/index.html#//005600000013000000))." %}

 Shapefiles can also be created and drawn in [*QGIS*](geo_software.html#qgis) and the following figures guide through the procedure of creating of a polygon shapefile.
-We will not need this shapefile on this page, but for the later on interaction with raster datasets.
-So the shapefile creation with *QGIS* is just a note here.

 The first step to make a shapefile with *QGIS* is obviously to run *QGIS* and create a new project.
 The following example uses water depth and flow velocity raster data as background information to delineate a so-called [*morphological unit* of *slackwater*](https://www.sciencedirect.com/science/article/pii/S0169555X14000099).
-Both the water depth and flow velocity rasters are part of the [*River Architect* sample datasets](https://github.com/RiverArchitect/SampleData/archive/master.zip) (precisely located in  [`RiverArchitect/SampleData/01_Conditions/2100_sample/`](https://github.com/RiverArchitect/SampleData/tree/master/01_Conditions/2100_sample)).
+Both the water depth and flow velocity rasters are part of the [*River Architect* sample datasets](https://github.com/RiverArchitect/SampleData/archive/master.zip) (precisely located at  [`RiverArchitect/SampleData/01_Conditions/2100_sample/`](https://github.com/RiverArchitect/SampleData/tree/master/01_Conditions/2100_sample)).
 After downloading the sample data, they can be imported in *QGIS* by dragging the files from the *Browser* tab into the *Layers* tab.
 Then:

 {% include image.html file="qgis-create-shp.png" alt="create-shp" caption="In QGIS, go the Layer menu and click on Create Layer > New Shapefile Layer ..." %}
 {% include image.html file="qgis-new-shp.png" alt="new-shp" caption="In the New Shapefile window, edit the orange-highlighted fields: (1) Define a shapefile name and directory (click on the ... symbol on the right), (2) Select Polygon for Geometry type, (3) Define EPSG:6418 as projection (click on the globe symbol on the right and look for 6418), (4) Add a new Text data field called MU for morphological unit, and (5) Click OK." %}